trexjacket/trexjacket/docs_src/whatisthis.rst

 .. raw:: html

-  <h3>This Library's Objective: Investment to Insight</h3>
+  <h3>Platform Objective: Investment to Insight</h3>

-The primary purpose of this Python library is to reduce the amount of time required to go from investment to insight
+The primary purpose of |ProductName| is to reduce the amount of time required to go from investment to insight

 .. important::